liamroddy/LED-Matrix-Clock/README.md

 ![interior_shot](https://github.com/user-attachments/assets/7ae81486-1323-4d8f-8c46-6d386603446a)

+Ignore the extra hotglue blobs near the edges, they were from a previous project i did with this board, and i really should have removed them properl

 ## Potential Improvements

 * I would recommend using a different microcomputer if building this yourself - I only used a Pi because I had it lying around but it was total overkill performance-wise (it doesn't take much to run a clock!), and this model not having built in GPIO pins meant I had a lot of soldering to do I would have rather avoided!